Frequently Asked Questions

 Why don’t you do online training videos?

 I have to be very responsible and careful with the kind of things I would put online.
 I don't accept students I haven't met before.
 As such, I’m very selective of who I train; prospective students usually have to go through an informal interview process first before I take them on.
-I have to be responsible for the things I teach to those I teach.
+So for now, I'll stick to guest appearances on Master Wong's channel.

 Would you ever compete?